Dublin Event Guide » 2009 » January

 FRENCH FOR TODDLERS – ALLIANCE FRANCAISE

 “A petits pas” is the name of this “event” and it is especially for francophile mothers (and fathers) with toddlers.
 The Alliance Francaise (1 Kildare Street, Dublin 2) describes the programme in this way: “Starting from February the Alliance Francaise French language immersion programme for toddlers 1-5 year old will deepen the parent-child bond through French.
 “People who learn a second language at a younger age are more likely to have more advanced grey matter than those who learn later” say researchers from University College London.
 At Alliance Française, we strongly believe this and now offer an innovative programme one toddler-one adult to enrich your child’s intellectual development and ability to be open-minded to other languages and cultures.
-Open days are on Monday 19 Jan and Monday 26 Jan from 10:00-12:00.
+The open days is taking place on Mon 26 Jan from 10:00-12:00.
 For more information, contact: primary@alliance-francaise.ie or (01) 438 14 49.

 www.alliance-francaise.ie/Newsletter